GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

   </figcaption>
 </figure>

-The [case study of Weekendesk][twg-weekendest] is interesting; they prompt users to install on the second page visited to maximize the install rate, and they observed that customers coming back via the icon on the home screen were more than twice as likely to book a stay with them.
+The [case study of Weekendesk][twg-weekendest] is interesting; to increase the chance a user would install their PWA, they promote installation on the second page visited.
+Users who launched the PWA from their home screen were more than twice as likely to book a stay through their PWA!

 <figure>
   {% Img src="image/admin/eR23C2o1adHq5tATNw34.jpg", alt="Installed users had a 2.5 times higher conversion rate.", width="800", height="201" %}